emahon/DND-Characters/Test2-Wizard.md

 |   | +2 | Survival | (Wis) |
 |   | +0 | Blocking | (Str) |

+Damage Resistances: Necrotic

+Gnome Cunning: All magical effects that roll against your MR roll at disadvantage, and you have advantage on mental saves against magic.

 Passive wisdom (perception): 16

 Darkvision